-It was first gifted to the UK by the ruler of Egypt and Sudan, Muhammed Ali, in 1819 as a nod to the victories of Lord Nelson and Sir Ralph Abercromby at the Battle of the Nile and the Battle of Alexandria respectively.
+It was first gifted to the UK by the ruler of Egypt and Sudan, Muhammed Ali, in 1819 as a nod to the victories of Lord Nelson and Sir Ralph Abercromby at the Battle of the Nile and the Battle of Alexandria, respectively.

-The History of Cleopatra’s Needle
+The History of the Obelisk

 In 12 BC, the Needle was moved to Alexandria inside the Caesareum – a temple built by the Romans at the request of Cleopatra.